 Other recreational anglers and boaters can check the web site to see when and where fishing events are scheduled.
 This will assist them in planning their activities and also help avoid potential space conflicts.
-Additional permits may be required by the U.S. Army Corps of Engineers or the U.S. Forest Service.
+Additional permits may be required by the U.S. Army Corps of Engineers or the U.S. Forest Service or Kentucky State Parks.

 If the launch site for your tournament involves using a marina ramp, please contact the marina operator before scheduling your tournament.

 There are over 1,000 fishing tournaments held annually in Kentucky waters.
 These can be a valuable source of information to our fishery biologists.
 Following each scheduled event, tournament organizers are asked to report their catch data directly on the tournament web site or on forms which can be sent via postal mail.
 Voluntary cooperation from tournament organizers will be used in making fishery management decisions.
 At the end of the tournament season, a summary of tournament results will be sent to all providers.
 If not provided with one, contact your local fisheries district office.
 They will provide a packet.